mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 ## Recap

-Icon sets are namespaced and can support any collection of SVGs by providing a custom [parseIconName][parseiconname] function, which maps concise icon names to URLs where each SVG can be found.
+Icon sets are namespaced and can support any collection of SVGs by providing a custom [resolveIconName][resolveiconname] function, which maps concise icon names to URLs where each SVG can be found.

 CORS issues are avoided by including SVGs as images, via the SVG `<image>` element.